pepkit/peppy/doc/source/project-config.rst

 		"--flag": null

+For flag-like options (options without parameters), you should use ``null`` as the value, and this will passed to the pipeline without a value.
 The above specification will now pass '--flavor=simple' and '--flag' whenever rrbs.py is invoked -- for this project only.
 This is a way to control (and record!) project-level pipeline arg tuning.
 The only keyword here is `pipeline_args`; all other variables in this section are specific to particular pipelines, command-line arguments, and argument values.

 Project config section: compute